SOA Design Patterns

 As challenges with SOA governance, API connectivity, and overall automation of business processes arise, design patterns play a critical role.
 SOA governance ensures that business processes run in accordance with best practices and regulations, while also providing businesses visibility into services and applications.
 With proven SOA design patterns in place, organizations can better manage and streamline business processes, making SOA governance an automated process.
 Furthermore, as more and more applications, APIs, services, systems, and data sources play a role in the enterprise, SOA security concerns increase.
 Businesses can utilize SOA design patterns in order to streamline security across the enterprise to protect endpoints and APIs.

 There are concerns regarding the successful use of design patterns.
 Business infrastructure, developer knowledge, and business requirements all contribute to the success of SOA design patterns.
 Without a well-established business environment, competent developers, and streamlined business processes, design patterns may not reach their potential.
 The implementation environment for SOA design patterns must allow loose coupling and the reuse of integration solutions.
 Developers must have knowledge about common SOA design patterns and know how and when to utilize them.
 Lastly, for SOA design patterns to be successfully implemented, business requirements must be addressed and understood across the entire enterprise.

 MuleSoft Supports Design Patterns

-Mule ESB has built in support for numerous integration patterns, including those listed in EAI Patterns by Gregor Hohpe and Bobby Woolf.
+Anypoint Platform's Mule Runtime has built-in support for numerous integration patterns, including those listed in EAI Patterns by Gregor Hohpe and Bobby Woolf.
 Implementing these patterns reduces the effort required to build integrations from scratch, giving developers time and energy to focus on creating better solutions.
 Mule objects allows the following patterns to be mapped out directly:

 - Integration styles